wxsd-sales/video-for-wxcc/README.md

         },
 ```

-In [this repository](https://github.com/wxsd-sales/video-for-wxcc/blob/main/README.md#webex-connect-flow), you can find more details about the Webex Meetings SDK based widget which enables video webRTC communications in WxCC Agent Desktop.
+In [this repository](https://github.com/wxsd-sales/video-for-wxcc/blob/main/README.md#webex-connect-flow), you can find more details about the Webex Meetings SDK-based widget which enables video webRTC communications in WxCC Agent Desktop.

 ## License